 Sure, reusable shopping bags are great—we recommended them in the previous tip—but too much of a good thing isn’t ideal either.
 “Most people own way more bags than they need,” says Driskill.
 Her advice?
 Store 10 or fewer in the truck of your car instead of keeping them in the kitchen.
 Not only will you limit kitchen clutter, but you’ll also have a tote on hand for those last-minute market runs.

 Bottles of water

 While you should still strive for eight glasses a day, you don’t need a case of individual water bottles to meet your goal.
 “Water bottles take up so much room and are a big waste of natural resources and money,” says Driskill.
 Instead, invest in a good filter and a reusable thermos you can fill up before you head out.
-(Here are 17 things everyone should know about tap water.)
+Find out which 10 things in your bathroom you should throw out right now.